soloham/json-table/README.md

 ![JSON Table Editor ](documentation/example.png)

-Demonstrates [JSON Grid Editor](https://github.com/SoloHam/json-table) using a custom editor:
+Demonstrates [JSON Table Editor](https://github.com/SoloHam/json-table) using a custom editor:

+## Version 0.0.3

+- Fixed issue with empty screen when switching tabs
+- Column headers are now sticky
+- Improved search input styling

+## Version 0.0.2 (Initial Release)

 - Provides a custom editor for `.json` files
 - Currently, it extracts the first element from the JSON that is an array